COVID-19 Response: AAPA Actively Working to Remove State Practice Barriers

 “It’s imperative that every state PA chapter contact their governors’ offices to have this language included in emergency orders if they have not already done so,” said Tillie Fowler, Senior Vice President of Advocacy and Government Relations at AAPA.
 “Our team is ready and willing to offer assistance as state chapters decide what’s best for them in their present political environment.”

 AAPA has compiled numerous resources for PA state chapters in its COVID-19 Resource Center, including links to a list of every action taken by state legislatures thus far related to the pandemic, which is updated daily, as well as a list of state-by-state executive actions taken thus far.

 Some states have been able to fast-track their existing PA legislation to help combat COVID-19.
 Maine, for example, passed legislation (LD 1660) that Governor Janet Mills signed on March 18.
 The bill has been the top legislative priority of the Maine Association of PAs for the last two years but was seen by the state legislature as increasingly relevant due to the current public health crisis.

-Maine’s new law removes the term “supervision” from law and also removes the requirement for a collaborative agreement for PAs with more than 4,000 hours of experience to practice without a written agreement with a physician.
+Maine’s new law removes the term “supervision” from law and also removes the requirement for a written agreement for most PAs with more than 4,000 hours of experience.

 “While COVID-19 has become a priority among legislatures in recent weeks, AAPA and state chapters have been working for months to pass PA-positive legislation at the state level,” said Fowler.
 “We appreciate the hard work of PA leaders and we expect even more victories as legislatures wrap up their sessions.”